openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    a method (see :ref:`Method Call Expression`) or accessing a field (see :ref:`Field Access Expression`), then a :index:`compile-time error` occurs.
--  The initializer is evaluated, and the assignment is performed only once before the first access to this field.
+-  The initializer is evaluated, and the assignment is performed only once before the the field is accessed for the first time.

 ``Readonly`` fields initialization never uses default values (see :ref:`Default Values for Types`).